typpo/quickchart/README.md

 `node index.js` will start the server on port 3400.
 Set your `PORT` environmental variable to change this port.

 ## Docker

+A docker image is available on dockerhub at [ianw/quickchart](https://hub.docker.com/r/ianw/quickchart).

 #### Building